syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 dataGrid.SelectedItems.Add (viewModel.OrdersInfo [5]);
 {% endhighlight %}

-The following screenshot shows the selection functionality in SfDataGrid.
+The following screenshot shows the selection functionality in the SfDataGrid:

 ![](SfDataGrid_images/Selection.png)

 ### CurrentItem

-[SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html) property holds the underlying data of the last selected row in a SfDataGrid.
+The [SfDataGrid.CurrentItem](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~CurrentItem.html) property holds the underlying data of the last selected row in the SfDataGrid.

-You can get the current item in the `SfDataGrid.SelectionChanged` event, by setting the `SfDataGrid.SelectionMode` as `Multiple` or `SingleDeselect`.
-If the `SelectionMode` is `Single` currentItem and selectedItem are same.
+Get the current item in the `SfDataGrid.SelectionChanged` event by setting the `SfDataGrid.SelectionMode` as `Multiple` or `SingleDeselect`.
+If the `SelectionMode` is `Single`, currentItem and selectedItem are same.

-The below code example illustrates how to set the selection mode for SfDataGrid in the SelectionChanged event.
+To set the selection mode for the SfDataGrid in the SelectionChanged event, follow the code example:

 {% highlight c# %}
 dataGrid.SelectionMode = SelectionMode.Multiple;